Walla Walla University: History

 The school quickly celebrated a number of important milestones.
 In 1895, the school became the first Adventist institution to allow a brass ensemble to play during church services.
 In 1899, the first college bakery opened.
 In 1901, Walla Walla College was incorporated.
 In 1905, Marion E. Cady became the school's eighth president, and under his leadership the school expanded its college course offerings to a full four-year college program; by 1909, the college celebrated its first baccalaureate graduate.
 Cady also stabilized the school's finances, which resulted in the college paying off its debt in 1909.
 However, in 1910 the school suffered the first of many fires, when the power plant burned down.
 In 1911, Ernest Kellogg took over as president, and under his leadership the academic program of the college was further strengthened; elementary and high school classes were moved to separate buildings, and the school received accreditation from the University of Washington in 1913 for its high school; in that same year, enrollment reached 400 students.
 Kellogg designed the school's seal, and under Kellogg, the first yearbook was published, the first student newspaper was published, the student association was founded, and the alumni association was created.
 The first school gym opened when Kellogg retired in 1917; the current cafeteria building is named after him.

 In 1919, a fire destroyed the top floor of the school's administration building.
 In the 1920s, Walla Walla College pursued accreditation for its college program, receiving accreditation for the first two years of its college program and also winning accreditation for its teacher training program.
 However, the college met opposition from the church over its pursuit of accreditation, and suspended its application.
 During this time period, OPS and AGA (dorm clubs) were founded, the Johnson Music Conservatory was built, and a fire burned down the women's dorm.
 In the 1930s, Walla Walla College again pursued accreditation, and by 1935 it received accreditation for its full college program; in this same year, the high school separated from the college and became Walla Walla Valley Academy, leaving the school strictly a college.
 By this time, Walla Walla College was the largest Seventh-day Adventist college in the world.
-Walla Walla's success however led to further conflicts with the church, when several theology professors were fired in 1938 and the college president was forced to resign.
+Walla Walla went through further conflicts with Adventist authorities, which reached an apex in 1938, when several theology professors were fired because they were considered heterodox.
+President William Martin Landeen resigned.